OwenAEdwards/js-calculator/README.md

 # js-calculator
-Basic calculator in JavaScript from The Odin Project.
+Calculator in JavaScript from The Odin Project.